πΈπ© Sudan

 There are currently 2 active travel advisories for Sudan.

-The most recent advisory was issued 17 days ago by π¨π¦, which recommended Do Not Travel.
+The most recent advisory was issued about 2 months ago by π¨π¦, which recommended Do Not Travel.

 Do Not Travel